Financial Aid Programs at

 Subsidized and Unsubsidized Stafford Loans

 Stafford Loans are administered through the Financial Aid Office in cooperation with the William D. Ford Federal Direct Loan Program.
 Federal loans can be obtained at low fixed-interest rates.
-For Direct Subsidized Loans, the federal government pays the interest for the student while he or she is in school and during the deferment period.
+For Direct Subsidized Loans, the federal government pays the interest for the student while he or she is in school and during the grace period before repayment begins.
 For Direct Unsubsidized Loans, the student is responsible for the interest accrued while in school, grace and deferment periods.
 You must be enrolled at least half time to be eligible for Direct Stafford Loans.

 There is no mandated credit check for Stafford Loans, however, if a student has defaulted on a previous student loan, he or she may not be eligible for federal funding until the unpaid balance is satisfied.
 Repayment of federal loans ordinarily does not begin until six months after graduation or last day of attendance.